 Flowers harness tremendous power, and are consequently used for medical purposes, as a healthy addition to our diet, and even in our beauty routines.
-While there are plenty of blogs online encouraging you to use flowers for your DIY projects, that doesn’t mean you can grab just any flower that’s out there.
+While there are plenty of blogs online encouraging you to use flowers for your DIY projects, that doesn’t mean you can grab just any

 Each flower has specific properties and can be used for different purposes!
 So, we’ll be introducing 5 of the most-used flowers and what they can be used for.